Why Real Estate?

 Other People’s Money (OPM)

 Interest Rates are at historic lows, which means, what you pay for a mortgage and what you can receive for rent is a wider gap.
 That means positive cash flow.
 Now is an optimal to capitalize on inexpensive money.
+In some cases it might even be possible to borrow the initial investment, paying for the cheap loan and still making a profit.

 Did you know that a nickel 100 years ago is equivalent to a dollar today?
 Over periods of time we have had steady inflation.
 Real estate is an excellent hedge against inflation.
 In fact, those who own real estate actually make money during inflationary times.
-Sure, the cost of gas and butter increase, but those that have significant real estate holdings build wealth by raising rents which leads to increased property values.
+Sure, the cost of gas and butter increase, but those that have significant real estate holdings build wealth by raising rents which leads to more revenue and increased property values.